allenloves/wumorse/contact.md

 # Contact Us

-The Wu-Morse Duo is available for:
+The Wu-Morse Duo is desperately looking for:

 - Universities and colleges
 - Private music schools